 Many people ride in jeans or sweat pants.
 What you will want to avoid in any case, is pants that twist, wrinkle or bunch along the inside of your legs and especially knees.
 Some people like the extra grip and in the winter, the wind breaking ability of leather riding chaps.
 Half chaps that cover from knee to foot provide grip and protection for the lower leg.
 You’ll need jodhpurs, breeches or other traditional riding pants if you are headed for the show ring.

 Plan to pay $50 or more for a pair of riding tights and more for jodhpurs or breeches.
 You can save money by sewing them yourself or buying lightly used ones.

 Next to a helmet, your boots may be your most important purchase.
-Although there is no official testing or standards for boots you will want to find a pair with about a 1 to 1 ½ inch heel and low tread.
+Although there is no official safety standards for boots, you will want to find a pair with about a 1 to 1 ½ inch heel and low tread.
 The tread on many hiking and winter boots is too heavy and in case of a fall may jam in the stirrup.
 There are many different styles of boots, so choose whatever is comfortable, affordable and suitable for the riding you do.

 Your boots don’t have to be ‘riding boots’ as long as the sole and heel are appropriate.
 Inexpensive leather and running shoe style riding boots start at about $100.
-The consignment corner at tack shops are usually burgeoning with lightly used leather and rubber riding boots great for riders on a budget.
+The consignment corners of tack shops usually burgeon with lightly used leather and rubber riding boots great for riders on a budget.
 Sometimes it is possible to find suitable boots at thrift stores or there may be something in the back of your closet that would work.